 In most cases, a deposit equivalent to one month’s rent will be taken at the beginning of the tenancy.
 All deposits for tenancy agreements commencing on or after 6th April 2007 are required by law to be held in a protected scheme.
-H&H King complies by being a member of the Deposit Protection Service and My Deposits (both government custodial schemes) as well as the Dispute Service (TDS).
+H&H Land & Esates, formerly known as H&H King, complies by being a member of the Deposit Protection Service and My Deposits (both government custodial schemes) as well as the Dispute Service (TDS).

 Energy Performance Certificate (EPC)

-All rental properties are required to have a valid EPC which is the landlord’s responsibility to arrange.
-H&H King can arrange an EPC on behalf of a landlord although there will be a charge for this service.
+All rental properties are required to have a valid EPC which is the landlord’s responsibility to arrange; we can arrange an EPC on behalf of a landlord although there will be a charge for this service.